cnlohr/cilbox/README.md

 If execution within a box is exceeded, the box is disabled.
 The box can be re-enabled by setting a flag on the box, to re-enable it, but in general, it should be expected to stay off, unless the asset is unloaded.

 ### Things you can't do (At least not today)
- * You cannot have arrays of properties on your object, for instance an array of GameObjects.
-Each property must be a regular property.
  * You cannot arbitrarily add an externally accessable method to your script.
 For instance, you cannot add your script to Unity UI and select a function that is not available in the `CilboxProxy`.
 So, only input functions like `Start()` `Awake()` `FixedUpdate()` `Update()` etc...
  * It is unlikely any form of reflection would be possible, because, it would be extremely difficult to secure.
  * It will be tricky to allow compound types for security reasons.